Skip to main content

 For Gmail accounts it is generally straightforward to authenticate a google account.
 Microsoft accounts may need some extra configuration to ensure a smooth setup.
 See the Troubleshooting Microsoft Accounts section to ensure your account is configured correctly for your organization.

-Intellectible now supports custom Slack app connections, allowing you to create workflows that interact with Slack using your own Slack app credentials.
-This gives you full control over the permissions and scopes your workflows have access to.
+Intellectible supports Slack app connections, allowing you to create workflows that interact with Slack using your own Slack app credentials.

 Creating a Slack App